LBHackney-IT/lbh-core/README.md

 The coverter works by simply serialising the object to and from the database using Json.
 It does this because the native AWS functionality for nested objects is very simplistic and does not honour the `LowerCamelCaseProperties` value set on the root class.
 By simply converting the entire sub-object using Json we bypass these limitations.
+However this will mean that any DynamoDb converters set against properties on nested objects will not be used.

 ###### Usage
 ```csharp